nextstrain/augur/docs/tb-tutorial.md

 If you haven't already worked through the [Quickstart](quickstart), you may want to back up and begin there before continuing with this tutorial.

 Note that we will not use all the bioinformatics commands possible with Nextstrain.
-After running this tutorial, you may want to read more about the [bioinformatics commands offered by Nextstrain](/docs/bioinformatics).
+After running this tutorial, you may want to read more about the [commands offered by augur](commands).

 ## Setup

 If you have the [Nextstrain command-line interface (CLI) tool](https://github.com/nextstrain/cli) installed from following the [Quickstart](quickstart), then you're all set!

-Otherwise, you'll need to either [install the CLI](quickstart#set-up-your-computer) or [install the Nextstrain components](../getting-started/installation) individually.
+Otherwise, you'll need to either [install the CLI](quickstart.html#set-up-your-computer) or [install the Nextstrain components](installation) individually.

 ## Build steps
 Nextstrain builds typically require the following steps: